chenriquedev/chenriquedev/README.md

 <p>Hello, my name is <strong>Carlos Henrique</strong> I'm 24 years old, I'm currently studying front-end technologies.
 I'm in college on the ADS course.
 Since I was a child I really liked computers and technologies and I always wanted to be a developer and now I'm have the chance to fulfill my dream</p>

-- 🔭 I’m don't working at the moment  <br>
+- 🔭 I’m not working at the moment  <br>
-- 🌱 I’m currently learning technology Front-End  <br>
+- 🌱 I’m currently learning Front-End  technologies <br>
-- 😄 Pronouns: Ele/ Dele
+- 😄 Pronouns: He / Him